HallaSurvivor/Blog/_posts/2022-06-27-quasicategories.md

 that quasicategories allow us to treat spaces and categories on equal footing[^5]!

-In particular, quasicategories give us a setting where we can "do homotopy theory" to categories, and if you remember a hundred years ago at the start of this post, we were looking for _precisely_ such a generalization!
+In particular, quasicategories give us a setting where we can "do homotopy theory" to categories, and if you remember back to the main post about $\infty$-categories, and how they solve the formal issues with model categories, that's exactly what we were looking for!

 <div class=boxed markdown=1>
 Here's another tentative definition.
 If this reminds you of the tentative